crisslokman/arch/Memo.md

 - trying to install "Openssh" to try and ssh into my environment
 - trying to install some of other window managers such as "QTILE" "dwm" rather then the one is use "i3 wm"
 > cause dwm is written `C` and configurable in it as well . and qtile is written in `python` .
+> > and Xmonad . written in haskel .
+> > > some say that the best are : awesome , qtile , xmonad.

 # Progress

 ### 2023-10-25